• Europes biggest bike selection

 Is the Nakamura Allroad 250 worth its €1,200 price tag?

-The bike costs €1,200 new, and is built around an aluminum frame, with a geometry that leans towards comfortable endurance riding, rather than anything too racy.
-If you are planning to race gravel, you are probably going to be looking at bikes in a higher price range than the Nakamura, anyway.
-If you do want to spend a little bit more, Nakamura is also in the process of launching a carbon fiber gravel bike called the Allroad Team, which benefits from SRAM Apex eTap AXS and should hit stores priced around €2,000.
+The bike costs €1,200 new and is built around an aluminum frame.
+Its geometry leans towards comfortable endurance riding, rather than anything too racy.
+If you are planning to race gravel, you will probably look at bikes in a higher price range than the Nakamura.

 What makes the Nakamura Allroad 250 a great bike?